Dictyota binghamiae: Description

-Organisms can be male, female, tetrasporic, or possess no reproductive structures at all.
+Organisms can be male, female, tetrasporic, or possess no reproductive structures.
 Males possess white oval-shaped sori.
-Males with a high density of sori can appear rough or mottled in appearance.
-Female plants contain dark colored sori on both sides of branches.
+Males with a high density of sori can appear rough or mottled.
+Female plants contain dark-colored sori on both sides of branches.
 Females typically contain less sori than males.
 Tetrasporic individuals are distinguished from females by the arrangement, increased size, and decreased abundance of sori.

 The genus name Dictyota comes from the Greek word diktyōtē, which means "net-like".
 D. binghamiae is one of the largest members of its genus, which contains over 200 species.
 This species was described by Jacob Georg Agardh in 1984 and was named after phycologist Caroline Bingham, who often shared materials and collaborated with Agardh.

 Distribution and habitat

 D. binghamiae can be found in the eastern Pacific Ocean from British Columbia to Baja California.
 This species is common on small rocks and coral in the intertidal and subtidal zones to a depth of up to 30 m.